Punktum-dk/epp-service-specification/README.md

 1. Get a domain name back to the state active from a pending deletion specified by an explicit deletion request (delete command) or a automatic expiration
 1. Get a domain name back to state active from a pending deletion, caused by missing financial settlement (only for registrant managed domain names)

-Domain names might be suspended for other reasons, these will no be recoverable using the described restore facility, this will be indicated using the `serverUpdateProhibited` status.
+Domain names might be suspended for other reasons, these will no be recoverable using the described restore facility.

 Restoration has to take place during the redemption period and will not be possible after the domain has been deleted.